GonzalesAndy/TodoNative/README.md

-To do app in React
+To do app in React native